Heart of Wales line: Services

-Passenger services are operated by Transport for Wales Rail using Class 150 or Class 153 diesel multiple units, although Class 175s have been used on rare occasions.
-The continued use of Class 153 DMUs has received criticism, notably from Kirsty Williams AM, who says:
+or diesel multiple units are employed on the route.
+The continued use of Class 153s has received criticism, notably from Kirsty Williams MS, who said:

-The 153 units have a poor reliability record, can carry few bicycles—which we desperately need to be carried on the line—little bulky luggage, and offer poor visibility, and this on a line that is supposedly promoted as scenic.
+The 153 units have a poor reliability record, can carry few bicycles — which we desperately need to be carried on the line — little bulky luggage, and offer poor visibility; this on a line that is supposedly promoted as scenic.

 The line has also been used for exceptional train movements, including: